 In preparation, applicants are normally required to have taken courses in physiology, biochemistry, or allied sciences sufficient to form a foundation for their work in pharmacology.
 Admission will be based on the complete application package as well as an admission interview.

-If your degree was obtained outside Canada, please consult the section Visa Applicants.
+If your degree was obtained outside Canada, please consult the International Applicants section below for additional requirements.

-Applicants to the thesis- and/or course-based M.Sc. programs must have completed, or be in the final year of completing, an appropriate bachelor's degree from a recognized university, with a minimum final year average of a B+ or its equivalent, based on a full year of senior-level courses.
+Applicants to the thesis- and/or course-based M.Sc. programs must have an appropriate bachelor's degree, or its equivalent from a recognized university, with a minimum final year average of a B+, based on a full year of senior-level courses.

 Applicants to the Ph.D. program must hold an appropriate Master's degree, or its equivalent, from a recognized university, with an average of at least B+ in their graduate degree courses.

 All students, once enrolled, will have their research ability and potential for their particular program of study reviewed after completion of one year.
 In the case of Ph.D. students, the review will also include a recommendation from the Supervisory Committee to the Graduate Education Committee (GEC).